 Is your presenter presenting?
 Is your singer singing?
 Are your performers performing?
-If yes, then you want to double mic.
-No matter how good your equipment and audio tech team is, something can still go wrong and disrupt the performance.
-Double mic’ing assures that the audience’s attention stays on the stage until the curtain is called.
+If yes, then you’ll want to apply double mics.
+Regardless of how good your equipment and sound team are, something can still go wrong and disrupt the performance.
+Double miking ensures that the audience’s attention stays on the stage until the curtain call.

 Traditional double miking involves using two separate microphone channels (a primary and a backup) to ensure consistent and uninterrupted audio in case the primary mic suffers an ill-fated event or there’s a wireless glitch during a presentation or performance.
 The goal of double miking is to create a seamless switchover to the backup without any “can you hear me now” moments.
 But there are challenges if you are combining two separate microphones into one:

 - fussy cable management of two separate microphones and

 - inconsistent sound between the two mics if the brand or the age of the mics are different

 With a built-in mic backup solution, you have the same benefits without any of the drawbacks!
 The built-in redundancy of the two mic elements are factory matched within .5 dB, and both cables are in a single housing so less is more in this case!

 Where Built-in Mic Backup Makes Sense

 Using a backup microphone with built-in redundancy is particularly important in professional applications where audio capture is crucial for the audience.
 Here are few examples of how double miking is applied to boost audio reliability while streamlining workflow for sound teams.

 In theatrical productions, where performers rely on microphones for amplification and sound reinforcement, a backup microphone is vital.
 For touring productions that have to move quickly from town to town and where technical miking experience can vary, having the backup “as one” mic improves workflow efficiency while standardizing on the ease of setup.
 With a backup mic for the entire cast any technical glitch can be swiftly resolved, preserving the experience for the audience.